#Snippets

 docker image inspect python:3.10

 Pro tip: if you execute docker run without specifying a platform, the created container will use the last image pulled regardless of its architecture.
-This behavior has been confirmed to work on Docker 20.10.
-See an example:
+This behavior is confirmed to work on Docker 20.10.
+See an example below:

 docker pull python:3.10